 Apples and caramel, a fall classic, but one that hasn’t been in my life for many years.
 I always enjoyed dipping apples slices in caramel growing up, even if it wasn’t remotely close to being real caramel.
 It’s pretty gross, but I think the first ingredient was high fructose corn syrup.
 I remember it being overly sweet, but as a kid, that was okay with me.
 It was always the fat-free kind too.
 Fat-free, HFCS and chemical-laden caramel dip … yum?

 As for the caramel apples on sticks, I was never much of a fan.
 I always wanted to like it, but didn’t care for tart green apples as a kid, and caramel apples were always made with green apples.
 What’s up with that?
-I also remember them as difficult to eat, which was another reason I didn’t like it.
-I might like a caramel apple now if it was made with this caramel (yes, I like green apples now too) and maybe even rolled in some chopped nuts or coconut flakes.
-Mmm …
+I also remember them being difficult to eat.
+I might like a caramel apple now if it was made with this caramel (I like green apples now too) and maybe even rolled in some chopped nuts or coconut flakes.

 - 1/2 tsp cinnamon